sleak-lbl/weekly-emails/items/hackathon.md

-### Applications for December NERSC GPU Hackathon Due Friday!
+### Application Deadline for December NERSC GPU Hackathon Extended to Friday!

 NERSC, in conjunction with the OpenACC Organization, NVIDIA and OLCF, will be hosting a GPU Hackathon from December 7th-9th with an opening day on December